christinechye/sampleApp/README.md

    - Have XCode open first.

 ## Other Notes
-- The “-g” in npm install means that react native is installing globally
+- The `-g` in npm install means that react native is installing globally
-- Your .bash_profile is important because it gives you access to downloaded components like react native.
+- Your `.bash_profile` is important because it gives you access to downloaded components like react native.
-  - If you don’t have one the make one!!
+  - If you don’t have one then make one!!

-If you still get “command not found” when trying to init a React Native project, then it’s probably because you don’t have a PATH established to run React Native.
+If you still get `command not found` when trying to init a React Native project, then it’s probably because you don’t have a PATH established to run React Native.
 If this is the case, please follow the following steps:
 1. Type this command in Terminal to establish a PATH:
    - `source $HOME/.bash_profile`
-   - If “no such file found” error, then it is fine and ignore this command
+   - If `no such file found` error, then it is fine and ignore this command